arangodb/docs/3.8/graphs-custom-pregel.md

 Using the `debug` field in the algorithm specification you instruct the Pregel system to generate additional tracing information for debugging purpose.
-Currently only send messages can be traced but in future this will be expanded as needed.
+Currently, only sent messages can be traced but in future this will be expanded as needed.

 ```js